abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/partial_routes.rst

         The RL provides several handy helper methods that you can copy for your own codes.
         Aside from the defensive testings, these methods are only several lines long.

-      bool RoutesToAssignment(const std::vector<std::vector<NodeIndex> >& routes,
-                              bool ignore_inactive_nodes,
-                              bool close_routes,
-                              Assignment* const assignment) const;
-      // Converts the solution in the given assignment to routes for all vehicles.
-      // Expects that assignment contains a valid solution (i.e. routes for all
-      // vehicles end with an end node for that vehicle). void AssignmentToRoutes(const Assignment& assignment,
-                              std::vector<std::vector<NodeIndex> >* const routes) const;
-      // Returns a compacted version of the given assignment, in which all vehicles
-      // with id lower or equal to some N have non-empty routes, and all vehicles
-      // with id greater than N have empty routes.
-Does not take ownership of the
-      // returned object.
-      // If found, the cost of the compact assignment is the same as in the
-      // original assignment and it preserves the values of 'active' variables.
-      // Returns NULL if a compact assignment was not found.
-      // This method only works in homogenous mode, and it only swaps equivalent
-      // vehicles (vehicles with the same start and end nodes).
-When creating the
-      // compact assignment, the empty plan is replaced by the route assigned to the
-      // compatible vehicle with the highest id.
-Note that with more complex
-      // constraints on vehicle variables, this method might fail even if a compact
-      // solution exists.
-      // This method changes the vehicle and dimension variables as necessary.
-      // While compacting the solution, only basic checks on vehicle variables are
-      // performed; the complete solution is checked at the end and if it is not
-      // valid, no attempts to repair it are made (instead, the method returns
-      // NULL).
-      Assignment* CompactAssignment(const Assignment& assignment) const;
-      // Adds an extra variable to the vehicle routing assignment. void AddToAssignment(IntVar* const var);

 ..  only:: final